ayeejoeey/Bike-Share-Membership-Analysis/README.md

 ![casual_membership_percentile](Visuals/Membership_Casual%20Count%20(Percentage).png)

+-   There are 3.4 million membership riders and 2.3 million casual riders

 My main objective is to find significant differences between these two target variables (Members and Casual).

 To get an idea of what the ride activity looks like, I first looked at the volume of rides throughout the year by month, and then the volume of rides throughout the week!